 - Protection against your messages from ending up unnecessarily in the recipient’s SPAM mailbox.
 This is of great business importance.

-You know what a DMARC record should look like, so in practice, you should implement this technology yourself (of course, while it has not been implemented yet – some hosting providers install it by default).
-If you do not feel up to it and do not have sufficient technical knowledge, you can delegate such a task or write to a hosting service and ask for DMARC to be turned on.
+To sum up, you know what a DMARC record should look like, so in practice, you should implement this technology yourself (of course, while it has not been implemented yet – some hosting providers install it by default).
+If you’re not feeling up to it and don’t have the technical know-how, you can hand it off to your hosting provider and request for enabling DMARC.